©2020 340B Health. Unauthorized copying is expressly prohibited.

 Native Hawaiian Health Centers: One of the categories of non-hospital covered entities that participate in the 340B program.
 The centers receive Native Hawaiian Health Care Systems Program funding (through the HRSA Health Center Program appropriation) to provide medical and enabling services to Native Hawaiians.
 The centers improve the health status of Native Hawaiians by providing access to health education, health promotion, and disease prevention services.
 Services provided include nutrition programs, screening and control of hypertension and diabetes, immunizations, and basic primary care services.
 The program is authorized by the Native Hawaiian Health Care Act of 1988, codified at 42 U.S.C. § 11701.

 Nominal Prices: The price of any drug sold by a manufacturer for less than 10 percent of the drug’s AMP in the same quarter for which the AMP is computed.
 Traditionally, nominally priced drugs have been excluded from best price and AMP for purposes of calculating Medicaid rebates and 340B discounts.
 Nominal prices are also excluded from ASP.
-However, pursuant to the DRA, only sales of nominally priced drugs to 340B covered entities and certain other safety net providers specified in the DRA are excluded from best price, AMP, and ASP.
+However, pursuant to the Deficit Reduction Act (DRA) of 2005, only sales of nominally priced drugs to 340B covered entities and certain other safety net providers specified in the DRA are excluded from best price, AMP, and ASP.
 The DRA authorized the Secretary of HHS to add other kinds of safety-net institutions to the list of entities eligible for nominal price protection but, to date, the Secretary has declined to do so.
 Two additional categories of eligible institutions were added by Congress as part of the 2009 appropriations law, including (1) nonprofit or state-owned or -operated entities that would qualify as 340B covered entities were they to receive federal funds, and (2) public or nonprofit entities or university health care clinics that provide a family planning service.
 CMS codified the addition of these two new entities to the list of entities that are eligible for manufacturers to sell drugs at nominal prices and have those sales excluded from best price in the COD rule released on February 1, 2016.

 Noninnovator Multiple Source Drugs: CMS defines noninnovator multiple source drug as (1) a multiple source drug that is not an innovator multiple source drug or a single source drug; (2) a multiple source drug that is marketed under a generic drug application; (3) a COD that entered the market before 1962 that was not originally marketed under a new drug application; or (4) any drug that has not gone through the FDA approval process, but otherwise meets the definition of COD.
 If any drug products listed above subsequently receive FDA approval as a brand name or generic drug, the product’s drug category changes to correlate with the new product application type.
 Compared to a drug's AMP, covered entities receive a discount under the 340B program of 13 percent of AMP for noninnovator multiple source drugs.
 Manufacturers must offer greater discounts on noninnovator multiple source drugs if the price of such a drug increases more quickly than the rate of inflation.